 Make the buying process easy and seamless by including clear “Buy Now” buttons in your emails.

-Don’t forget to thank users for the order, provide information and offer to give feedback as Chipotle company did:
+Don’t forget to thank users for the order, provide information and offer to give feedback as Chipotle company does:

 To retain your customers and keep them engaged with your brand after purchase, continue providing them with supportive content that reinforces their decision.
 This might include sending them packing lists, tips, and tricks for using the product effectively, or other relevant information related to your industry or niche.
 You can also schedule cross-sell and upsell campaigns to further engage your customers and encourage repeat purchases.